hasura/graphql-engine/docs/graphql/manual/guides/integrations/graphcool-migration.rst

 .. _graphcool_migration:

-Migrate from graph.cool to Hasura
+Migrate from Graph.cool to Hasura
 =================================

 .. contents:: Table of contents